aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 - S3 VPC endpoint setup with the endpoint policy
 - S3 VPC interface endpoints for AWS public services
 - S3 buckets (named `<project_name>-<region>-models` and `<project_name>-<region>-data`) with the bucket policy.
 You can try and see that there is no AWS console access to the solution buckets (`data` and `models`).
 When you try to list the bucket content in AWS console you will get `AccessDenied` exception
 - Network Firewall routing setup.
-You might want to read through [8] to familirize yourself with different types of AWS Network Firewall deployment
+You might want to read through [8] to familiarize yourself with different types of AWS Network Firewall deployment
 - Firewall policy with a stateful rule group with an allow domain list.
 There is a single domain `.kaggle.com` on the list
 - SageMaker IAM execution role
 - KMS CMKs for EBS and S3 bucket encryption